lets-go-app-pub/Lets_Go_Protobuf/README.md

 ## License

-See `LICENSE` in this repo.
+MIT
 Note that **generated code** inherits licensing from these `.proto` sources and your generator/runtime libraries.